-In early 2017, Logitech commissioned the WR test team to perform a third-party assessment of MeetUp ConferenceCam.
+In July 2017, Logitech commissioned members of our team to perform a third-party assessment of MeetUp ConferenceCam.
 This document contains the results of our hands-on testing.

 What is a Group Conferencing Add-On Solution?

 Group conferencing add-on solutions (a.k.a. group add-ons) are designed and intended to enhance the functionality of personal devices (e.g. notebook PCs, tablets, and smartphones) or meeting room PCs to support a group environment.